-Last year, a colleague in the business told me the Mockingbird Stroller is “the UPPABaby Vista, but for much less!”.
+A couple of years back, a colleague in the business told me the Mockingbird Stroller is “the UPPABaby Vista, but for much less!”
 Naturally, we were intrigued and eager to give you our honest take of it (also: psssst, this Mockingbird stroller review is totally unsponsored!).

-Stepping back for a second… direct-to-consumer strollers are the talk of the parenting world.
+Stepping back for a second… Direct-to-consumer strollers are the talk of the parenting town.
 The value proposition is that you get a high quality product for a much lower price because there is no middleman (i.e. a retail store) marking it up by 2x.

-We recently reviewed the Colugo Stroller, a compact DTC stroller, and have now turned our sights to the luxury DTC stroller of the year, the Mockingbird.
+We recently reviewed the Colugo Stroller, a compact direct-to-consumer stroller, and have now turned our sights to the DTC luxury stroller of the year, the Mockingbird stroller.